 Scientists occasionally produce consensus statements on issues.
 These are designed to be statements on what the science is and what it might mean.
-Here’s one on lead ammunition:
+Here’s one

 ‘We, the undersigned, with scientific expertise in lead and human and/or environmental health, draw attention to the overwhelming scientific evidence, summarised below, on the toxic effects of lead on human and wildlife health.
 In light of this evidence, we support action in Europe to reduce and eventually eliminate the release of lead to the environment through the discharge of lead-based ammunition, in order to protect human and environmental health.‘